|IBNS Journal 55-2|

 Login to download your copy.
 Topics covered include: Romanian 20 Lei, Greek Treasury Notes, Dual Denominations, Currency Importation in India, Redesigning Iranian Banknotes

 The IBNS Banknote of the Year award is an initiative of the IBNS to recognize an exceptional banknote issued each year.

 IBNS Members can nominate a Banknote for the award by contacting the Banknote of the Year Co-Ordinator (firstname.lastname@example.org).
-Banknotes nominated must have been issued to the public (specimens and non-circulating currencies are inelligble) for the first time during the year of the award, and must have artistic merit and/or innovative security features.
+Banknotes nominated must have been issued to the public (specimens and non-circulating currencies are inelligble) for the first time during the year of the award, and must have artistic merit and/or innovative security features, and be in general circulation.
 When nominating a note, please provide your reasons for nomination, and if possible, a scan of the front and back of the note.
 Nominations for the award will be accepted up to the 31st January of the following year.
 For full terms & conditions of the award, please see here.

 Once nominations have closed, the winner will be decided by a vote of the IBNS, who will consider the artistic merit, design, use of colour, contrast, balance, and security features of each nomination.
 The winner will be announced at the the first IBNS Board meeting of the year.

 Do you know of a banknote issued to the public in 2016 that should be nominated for the Banknote of 2016?

 If you do, please send your nominations to the Banknote of the Year Co-Ordinator (email@example.com).